ThatCoolCoder/foss-rcas/README.md

     - Create a bushplane about 1.1-1.3kg size
     - Mini 3d: increase control surface size in the model, make it fly more 3d
 - Graphics
+    - Somehow make grass not jump around when camera moves, only appear/disappear.
+        - Perhaps can use a system where we make a grid of points, wiggle them, then discard those which are outside of the radius.
+        - Would probably be a bit slow on really large patches but in that case we could use a chunk system internally to completely ignore points a certain distance away from camera
+        - Perhaps just a check for each row + col to see if it will be within distance at any point.
     - need to get it running on old hardware (target: Intel HD 3000 on low 720p)
         - problem: this IGPU will not be supported if we upgrade to godot 4.
     - Settings for stuff like shadows, AA, AO